Massachusetts Development Finance Agency

+MassDevelopment provides financing, real estate, and redevelopment tools that include small business support programs statewide; current initiatives are described on the agency’s site.

+MassDevelopment also operates capital access and small business financing programs, including loans and guarantees to support working capital, equipment purchases, and real estate projects across the Commonwealth.

 History

 MassDevelopment formed in 1998 from a merger of the Government Land Bank and Massachusetts Industrial Finance Agency.
 The Massachusetts Health and Educational Facilities Authority was merged into MassDevelopment in 2010, strengthening the depth of offerings for tax-exempt bond financing of capital projects.

 In 2018, MassDevelopment celebrated its 20-year anniversary.

 Recent projects and investments

 During FY2018, MassDevelopment financed or managed 384 projects generating investment of more than $4.1 billion in the Massachusetts economy.
 These projects are estimated to create or support about 10,994 jobs and build or rehabilitate 830 housing units.
 Projects vary in nature and size from real estate and equipment financings to the ongoing redevelopments of Devens, Village Hill Northampton, Springfield's 1550 Main, and the expansion of the Myles Standish Industrial Park in Taunton.

 Recent financing projects include tax-exempt bonds on behalf of affordable housing projects in Boston's Dorchester and Roxbury neighborhoods, Somerville, and Springfield; the construction of a new 1,210-bed residence hall at University of Massachusetts Dartmouth; the expansion of Valley Steel Stamp's manufacturing headquarters in Greenfield; and a loan to Atomic Coffee Roasters to help the small business buy equipment for its new coffee-roasting and cold brew production facility in Danvers.